Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: Introduction

 A preliminary version of this work appeared in the 34\textsuperscript{th} Heterogeneity in Computing Workshop (HCW 2025) as part of the 39\textsuperscript{th} IEEE International Parallel and Distributed Processing Symposium~\cite{orhan2025a}.
 In it, we (I) provide a formulation of the optimization problem; (II) propose two greedy heuristics and one optimal dynamic programming solution; and (III) evaluate the performance of these solutions using simulation and a real-world digital communication standard (DVB-S2~\cite{dvbs2}).
 In this paper, we expand the preliminary work~\cite{orhan2025a} with the following contributions:

-\begin{itemize} \item We consider two additional platforms based on ARM and AMD processors; \item We implement a new baseline based on a thread-per-block schedule managed by the operating system; \item We evaluate the power consumption and energy efficiency of the different solutions; \item We measure the impact of different thread placement (pinning) strategies on throughput; \item We provide a proof of optimality of the dynamic programming solution. \end{itemize}
+\begin{itemize} \item We illustrate the proposed scheduling algorithms through comprehensive examples; \item We provide a proof of optimality of the dynamic programming solution; \item We give additional information about the \spu runtime used for the real-world experimentation, in particular about its internal implementation; \item We consider two additional platforms based on ARM and AMD processors; \item We evaluate the power consumption and energy efficiency of the different solutions; \item We measure the impact of different thread placement (pinning) strategies on throughput; \item We implement a new baseline based on a thread-per-block schedule managed by the operating system. \end{itemize}